TheMegamind/sync-holes/README.md

 - Errors during execution are logged and displayed, sometimes with a suggested fix.
 You can review any errors by:
   - Checking the log file, or
   - Running `sync-holes -v` to output the log to the screen.
-  - Running 'sync-holes -v -u' will log to the screen and unmask any sensitive data
+  - Running `sync-holes -v -u` will log to the screen and unmask any sensitive data
 - Any curl errors are printed to the screen and included in the log.
 The `curl_error.log` that is deleted during cleanup is a placeholder and *does not contain any information that hasn't already been logged*.

 ## License